| 5 - 15 min playthrough

 Nature is full of poetry.
 As the breeze dances over fallen leaves, its earthy sighs intertwine with birdsong off in the distance.
 What ageless tale is the landscape whispering today?
 It may never be whispered again…

-Wayfinder is a web-based generative art game that takes the user on a contemplative cause-and-effect journey through nature.
-Symbolizing the give-and-take relationship humans have with the natural world, users move a mystical character through forest, grasslands and tundra in search of poetic tokens dotting the landscape.
+Wayfinder is a web-based generative art game that takes the player on a contemplative cause-and-effect journey through nature.
+Symbolizing the give-and-take relationship humans have with the natural world, players move a mystical character through forest, grasslands and tundra in search of poetic tokens dotting the landscape.
 When activated, they reveal words hidden in the wind, breathing new life into the nearby flora and fauna.
-Flowers grow at the character’s feet, leaves bloom on the bare trees, birds and butterflies emerge.
-As the user continues on their journey, these uncovered words combine into verse, expressing our eternal need to capture nature’s fleeting moments in poetry.
+Leaves stir and flowers spring up in the character’s footsteps.
+Birds and butterflies emerge.
+As the player continues on their journey, these uncovered words combine into verse, expressing our eternal need to capture nature’s fleeting moments in poetry.

 Each experience of Wayfinder is as unique and ephemeral as the natural world itself.
 The visual assets are assembled procedurally and delivered in real-time.
 The lines of poetry are created with a mix of artificial intelligence, machine learning and generative processes, providing thousands of possible combinations.
 As such, Wayfinder is an ever-changing, emergent artwork with infinite possibilities.